Tell us about Small Batch. How you got the idea to start Small Batch Law?

 In the first scenario, you get a generic lease review.
 In the second scenario you are leveraging your attorney’s experience and engaging them in the execution of your business plan.
 I’ve found business partners are much more motivated when they feel like they’re part of your team.
 Don’t overlook this when it comes to your legal team.

-Visit Fine Point Consulting to learn more about how our outsourced accounting and CFO services can help your business succeed.
+Visit Fine Point Consulting to learn more about how our outsourced accounting, CFO, and Human Resources Solutions can help your business succeed.